mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 #### `verify_master_failure` and `master_failure_timeout`

-Enable additional master failure verification for automatic failover.
+Enable additional primary failure verification for automatic failover.
 `verify_master_failure` is a boolean value (default: true) which enables this feature and `master_failure_timeout` defines the timeout (default: 10 seconds).

-The master failure timeout is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+The primary failure timeout is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
 If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
 In subsequent versions a value without a unit may be rejected.
 Note that since the granularity of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

-Failure verification is performed by checking whether the slave servers are still connected to the master and receiving events.
+Failure verification is performed by checking whether the replica servers are still connected to the primary and receiving events.
 An event is either a change in the *Gtid_IO_Pos*-field of the `SHOW SLAVE STATUS` output or a heartbeat event.
-Effectively, if a slave has received an event within `master_failure_timeout` duration, the master is not considered down when deciding whether to failover, even if MaxScale cannot connect to the master.
+Effectively, if a replica has received an event within `master_failure_timeout` duration, the primary is not considered down when deciding whether to failover, even if MaxScale cannot connect to the primary.
-`master_failure_timeout` should be longer than the `Slave_heartbeat_period` of the slave connection to be effective.
+`master_failure_timeout` should be longer than the `Slave_heartbeat_period` of the replica connection to be effective.

-If every slave loses its connection to the master (*Slave_IO_Running* is not "Yes"), master failure is considered verified regardless of timeout.
-This allows faster failover when the master properly disconnects.
+If every replica loses its connection to the primary (*Slave_IO_Running* is not "Yes"), primary failure is considered verified regardless of timeout.
+This allows faster failover when the primary properly disconnects.

 For automatic failover to activate, the `failcount` requirement must also be met.